 Destination Imagination is the largest CMU event outside of athletics, said Cal Seelye, director of events and conference services.

 Ted Grossnickle, director of Michigan’s Affiliate DI Tournament, said the campus environment honors the months of work students put into preparing for the competition.

-“DI global finals are at the University of Tennessee, and we replicate that experience at CMU,” Grossnickle said.
+“DI Global Finals are at the University of Tennessee, and we replicate that experience at CMU,” Grossnickle said.
 “CMU shows the students their work is important.
-It’s recognition of how special these students are.”
+It’s recognition of how hard these students work.”

 Grossnickle earned a bachelor’s degree in recreation, parks and leisure services administration from CMU in 2010 and his master’s in educational leadership in 2012.